jtr13/random/README.md

 # random
-This is a test repository
+This is a test repository for EDAV Fall 2022 Section 1